Words are not the same thing for those of us on the spectrum as they are for other people.

 There was something below the surface in conversation that I didn’t understand.
 Words came so easily out of people, so naturally, the way plants emerge from the soil.
 A guide book to trees will tell you about the shape and color of a tree’s leaves, the pattern of its branching, the texture of its bark, but nothing about its roots.
 In the same way, the dictionary, my guidebook to words, told me only what words did on the surface.
 It didn’t explain how they were rooted in the minds of people.

-I’m sure my words have emotions attached to them too – I’m hardly an emotionless person, though my non-expressive manner often leads people to think I am – but whatever emotion my words have doesn’t match up with what other people expect.
+I’m sure my words have emotions attached to them too – I’m hardly an emotionless person, though my non-expressive manner often leads people to think I am – but my words don’t match up with what other people expect.

-In other words, maybe the problem is that while we are using the same words, from the same language, the words behave as if they are from two different languages because of the different emotion.
+In other words, maybe the problem is that while we are using the same words, from the same language, the words behave as if they are from two different languages – because we are different people.

 How you correct that, don’t ask me.